 However removed ordinary people may be from the daily transactions among higher levels of power that control the resources they need, there is still one line of input assured to citizens.
 They may not have direct access to corporate CEOs or governing boards, but they can hold their elected officials accountable with their votes.
 That belief enables officials to present the United States as a democracy.
 For the most powerful, the presence of free elections is an important factor in legitimizing a society in which they happen to be at the top.

 Democracies are often considered to have governments that are obligated to reflect the views of people who elect them.
-One important study in the US looked at more than 1,700 government policies for over years to find out how public opinion actually translates into policy.
-Princeton University’s Martin Gilens and Northwestern University’s Benjamin Page (2014) concluded that wherever the public views differed from the views of an economic elite, the public (and public interest groups) had an estimated zero impact upon policy change, while economic elites and organized groups representing business interests were shown to have a very large influence.
+One important study in the United States looked at more than 1,700 government policies for over twenty years to find out how public opinion actually translates into policy.
+Princeton University’s Martin Gilens and Northwestern University’s Benjamin Page concluded that wherever the public views differed from the views of an economic elite, the public (and public interest groups) had an estimated zero impact upon policy change, while economic elites and organized groups representing business interests were shown to have a very large influence.
 The results do not mean that there is no difference between the two dominant political parties.
 They do mean that the government is an oligarchy rather than the democracy of, by, and for the people, as it claims to be.

 It is not, however, in the interest of the wealthy oligarchy that voices from the least powerful, that might challenge their hold on resources, be heard.
 Despite viral exchange over alternative media sources, one month after the study appeared, no cable networks had reported on it and only three newspapers had produced blog reports.
 The inner network of the corporate elite owns the major media (see Ch.
 7).
 But could people still use the vote to reclaim a platform?
-Th hope would have to take into account that the wealthy elite also exercise considerable control over many aspects of the electoral process.
+This hope would have to take into account that the wealthy elite also exercise considerable control over many aspects of the electoral process.
 They are involved from the backing of candidates, to the accessibility of voting, to the design of electronic voting machines.

 The Funding of Candidates